agrinko/jquery-contenteditable/README.md

 ## Installation

 Download one of the versions from [src](./src) directory (either EcmaScript 6 full, EcmaScript 5 full or EcmaScript 5 minified).
-Attach it as a script after jQuery and jQuery UI dependencies (you need at least Widget module).
+Attach it as a script after jQuery and jQuery UI dependencies (you need at least jQuery UI Widget module).
 For example:

 ```html